 “Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around.” ~Leo Buscaglia

 I boarded the small Jet-like aircraft at Delhi, the next stop was Kathmandu, the Capital of Nepal.
 A small country Sandwiched between India and China.
 The gateway to Mount Everest and a destination I knew almost nothing about.
 Yet I chose this to be my home for the next six weeks.
-Nepal was my first Solo Adventure.
+Volunteering in Nepal was my first Solo Adventure.

 It was clear almost immediately as I got to the gate that this was not ‘tourist season’.

 Taller than most. – although, I wouldn’t say 5’5″ was tall – blonder, well just being blonde, paler than pale and carrying a rucksack.
 Yep, I stuck out.
 People would stare, which didn’t bother me too much.
 The women would come up and chat to me and touch my hair and giggle. – I had no idea what they were saying and ended up nervously giggling with them – I seemed to be the only stranger on this ‘Jet’.
 Everyone, and I mean, everyone seemed to know each other.
 It was a game of musical chairs right up until we were about to take off. – Reminded me of the mad hatters tea party.